jshergal/tinify-net-unofficial/README.md

 await optimizedImage.ToFileAsync("optimized.png");
 ```

-To perform other transform operations, simply call the `Transform` method
+To perform other transform operations, simply call the `TransformImage` method
 on the optimized image

 ```csharp